-Regina lives in Fredericksburg, Virginia and she is the Godmother of four amazing young adults, J’haun, India, Ciera and Jada.
+Regina lives in Fredericksburg, Virginia and she is the Godmother of three amazing young adults, India, Ciera and Jada.

-In addition to Regina’s advocacy for the returning citizen, she has changed the trajectory of countless children lives for the better forever through her nine years of employment with the Rappahannock Big Brothers Big Sisters, a one-to-one mentor organization that pairs mentors with mentees.
+In addition to Regina’s advocacy for the returning citizen, she has changed the trajectory of countless children lives for the better forever through her nine years of employment with the Big Brothers Big Sisters Greater Fredericksburg, a one-to-one mentor organization that pairs mentors with mentees.

 Regina was licensed to minister the Gospel (Good News) of Jesus Christ in 2000.
 She received a Diploma in Pastoral and General Church Leadership in 2005 and a Certificate of Completion from the School of Biblical Evangelism in 2017.

 Regina’s inspiring message of faith is simple, “For we walk by faith, not by sight” (2 Corinthians 5:7).
-She hopes her books F.A.I.T.H. – Forsaking All I Trust Him and F.A.I.T.H.
-Confessions will strengthen, motivate and encourage those who have lost hope to take a quantum leap of faith to do the impossible, even when they are afraid.
+She hopes her books F.A.I.T.H.
+Forsaking All I Trust Him, F.A.I.T.H.
+Confessions and Faith, Hope and Light – A Journal through Life’s Journey will strengthen, motivate and encourage those who have lost hope to take a quantum leap of faith to do the impossible even when they are afraid.